ConacBreslin/CBBridge/README.md

 CSS3

 ## Frameworks, Libraries and online resources used
-- [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes
+- [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes.
-- Gits's [gitpod](https://www.gitpod.io/) was used for writing and editing code
+- Gits's [gitpod](https://www.gitpod.io/) was used for writing and editing code.
-- [GitHub](https://github.com/) was used for storing the code after being pushed from Git
+- [GitHub](https://github.com/) was used for storing the code after being pushed from Git.
-- [Bootstrap 4.6.1](https://getbootstrap.com/) was used to help keep design responsive and to help styling.
+- [Bootstrap 4.6.1](https://getbootstrap.com/) was used for responsiveness and to styling.
-- [jQuery](https://jquery.com/) came with Bootstrap to make the navbar response
+- [jQuery](https://jquery.com/) came with Bootstrap for responsiveness.
 - [Google fonts](https://fonts.google.com/) was used to import the ‘Comfortaa’ and ‘Montserrat’ fonts into the style.css file.
-- [zyro.com](https://logo.zyro.com)  was used to create the logo
+- [zyro.com](https://logo.zyro.com)  was used to create the logo.
-- [Bootstrap icons](https://icons.getbootstrap.com/) was used to import the icons
+- [Bootstrap icons](https://icons.getbootstrap.com/) was used to import the icons.
-- Photos were used from [unsplash.com](https://unsplash.com/)
+- Photos were used from [unsplash.com](https://unsplash.com/).
-- Photos were used from [pexels.com](https://www.pexels.com/)
+- Photos were used from [pexels.com](https://www.pexels.com/).
-- [online-image-editor.com](https://www.online-image-editor.com/) was used to edit images
+- [online-image-editor.com](https://www.online-image-editor.com/) was used to edit images.
-- [tinypng.com](https://tinypng.com/") was used to resize images
+- [tinypng.com](https://tinypng.com/") was used to resize images.
-- Pixillion image conversion software from [nchsoftware.com](https://www.nchsoftware.com/imageconverter/index.html) was used to create the favicon
+- Pixillion image conversion software from [nchsoftware.com](https://www.nchsoftware.com/imageconverter/index.html) was used to create the favicon.
-- [101computing.net](https://www.101computing.net/html-how-to-add-a-favicon/) was used to help insert the favicon
+- [101computing.net](https://www.101computing.net/html-how-to-add-a-favicon/) was used to help insert the favicon.
-- code from [ourcodeworld.com](https://ourcodeworld.com/articles/read/307/how-to-create-a-responsive-table-with-css) was used to make the tables responsive
+- code from [ourcodeworld.com](https://ourcodeworld.com/articles/read/307/how-to-create-a-responsive-table-with-css) was used to make the tables responsive.
-- code from [css-tricks.com](https://css-tricks.com/) was used to import the background image
+- code from [css-tricks.com](https://css-tricks.com/) was used to import the background image.
-- code from [codeply.com](https://www.codeply.com/go/PqIBtz3HPL) was used to create	dismiss-on-tap
+- code from [codeply.com](https://www.codeply.com/go/PqIBtz3HPL) was used to create	dismiss-on-tap.
-- code from [stackoverflow.com]() was used for media object and finding fixes for bugs
+- code from [stackoverflow.com]() was used for media object and finding fixes for bugs.
-- code was formatted using [webformatter.com](https://webformatter.com/html)
+- code was formatted using [webformatter.com](https://webformatter.com/html).

 ## Testing

-Testing User Stories from User Experience (UX) Section
+Testing User Stories from User Experience (UX) Section.

 ## Manual Testing

 The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 The website was viewed on a variety of devices.
 Links were repeatedly tested.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
-THe code was submitted for peer-review in Code Institutes peer-code-revei channel in [slack.com](https://app.slack.com/).
+The code was submitted for peer-review in Code Institutes peer-code-reveiew channel in [slack.com](https://app.slack.com/).
 The results of manual testing can be found [here]().

 ## Code Validation.